wellner-nyc/amit-wellner-sdk/readme.md

 2. Build all the projects
 3. Right click the test project and select ‘Run Tests’

 For testing the SDK over Http use the SDKClient project.
-Remember to PUT YOUR API KEY.
+1. Remember to set YOUR API KEY.
+2. The project use the deployed Nuget package.
+If you wish to debug the SDK remove the TheOneLibrary reference and use project reference.

-# Comment
+# General comment
 The `design.md` is in folder design